• Skip to primary navigation

 Instructions

 • Heat up the milk to a lukewarm temperature.
 Mix in the yeast and sugar and stir.
-Leave in a warm place for 10 minutes.
+Leave to rest in a warm place for 10 minutes.
 You should see some bubbles forming on the surface.
 This means your yeast is activating.
-If you cannot see them your milk might have been too hot.
+If you cannot see them your milk might have been too hot, and you should start again.

 • Preheat your oven to its lowest setting.

-• Now add in the flour, salt, vanilla sugar, butter, lemon peel and egg.
-Knead the dough with a hand or stand mixer, with a dough hook attachment to a smooth dough.
+• Now add in the flour, salt, vanilla sugar, butter, lemon peel and egg yolks.
+Knead the dough with a hand or stand mixer, with a dough hook to a smooth dough for approximately 10 minutes.

-• Knead the dough for about 2 minutes by hand.
-Then divide them into four equal portions.
+• Knead the dough for about 2 minutes by hand on a floured surface to remove any air bubbled that might have formed during the rise.
+Then divide the dough into four equal portions.
 Sometimes it helps to use a kitchen scale if you want to be exact.

-• Flatten the dough pieces by hand, and add a tablespoon of plum butter/ jam in the middle.
-Optionally you can mix the rum with the plum butter before adding it to the dough.
-Now fold the sides to the middle and form into a round ball.
+• If you want to use the rum, mix it in with the plum butter.
+Flatten the dough pieces by hand, and add a tablespoon of plum butter/ jam in the middle.
+Fold the sides to the middle and form into a round ball.

 • Leave the balls to rise for a further 15 minutes.
-The side with the seams should be at the bottom.
+The seams should be at the bottom.

 • In the meantime, grease the bottom of your steaming basket with butter, so the dumplings do not end up sticking to the pan.